CAAPIM/Cordova-MAS-SDK/README.md

 * [MASConnecta](https://github.com/CAAPIM/Cordova-MAS-Connecta)

 ## Sample Apps
 **All sample apps have moved to GITHub as of 1.6.00 release.
-Links will take to latest released versions**
+Links will redirect to the latest released versions.**

 ### Android:
 - [Sample-App-MAS-Cordova-Android-Connecta](https://github.com/CAAPIM/Sample-App-MAS-Cordova-Android-Connecta)